jbiatek/BSGRulebook/rulebook.md

 </div>

 <p class="cylonleader" markdown="1">To play with Cylon Leaders, also add the Cylon Leader sheets and tokens.
 The Cylon leader will also need the "Infiltrator" card and <span class="agenda">Agenda cards from Pegasus</span><span class="motive">Motive cards from Daybreak</span>.</p>

-<p class="overlay nopegasus nodaybreak">Put the Cylon Locations overlay from either Pegasus or Daybreak on top of the Cylon Locations with the side that says "Resurrection Ship" face up.</p>

 <div class="kobol" markdown="1">
 ### Kobol ending